 - Fake Memories: Courtesy of Anna.

-- I Know You're Watching Me: Anna's memory self (and by the extension, herself) realizes Washington is in her mind when she takes a look at his mind self.
+- I Know You're Watching Me: Anna's memory self (and by the extension, herself) realizes Washington is in her mind when she takes a look at his mind self during a session, something that should not happen.
 Although Washington admits this is not necessarily a sign of the process going awry (and Washington himself does it later by seeing Lundgren), it leads him to suspect she might try to disguise her memories to fool him.

 - Lampshade Hanging: Blink and you'll miss it, but in one of her flashbacks, Anna is shown reading The Catcher in the Rye.
 The book has a reputation as a mind control trigger in assassination conspiracy theories, and its plot tells the story of a teenager running away from his family.

 - Left Hanging: Was Anna a socipath or not?
 The film doesn't answer it directly.
-That said, there are some hints she is not: if she was truly a sociopath with nothing to lose, she could've just murdered her parents, or at least her stepfather whom she despised, and let Washington take the blame, but instead she merely poisoned them and then ensured Washington's freedom by sending him a photo proving she was alive and well.
+That said, there are some hints she is not: if she was truly a sociopath with nothing to lose, she could've just murdered her parents as they claimed, or at least her stepfather whom she despised, and let Washington take the blame, but instead she merely drugged them and then ensured Washington's freedom by sending him a photo proving she was alive and well.
 There's also her line about how she is not a sociopath, but just "smart enough to think like one".

 - Manipulative Bitch: Arguably Anna herself, or at least she portrays herself as one to Washington.
 She states herself that while she may not be a true sociopath, she's smart enough to be as manipulative as one.